Grow Basil & Harvest the Seeds

 Step Three: Use Your Basil

 Now that you have plenty of Basil, you should use it.
 Find some recipes and pick some fresh basil and make something great to eat.
 I am always looking for some great recipes.
-Take a look at these.

 Step Four: How to Harvest Your Basil Seeds